alexz12948/Leetcode-Practice/README.md

 This repository is meant to keep me on track for practicing leetcode questions and was an interesting scripting project for autogeneration

 **Note to reader/repo stalker** I am not writing the most clean/legible code since this either comes from coding competitions or just for my own practice.
-Also note that my solutions that I come up with are most likely not the most efficient
+Also note that my solutions that I come up with could not be the most efficient

 ## Background